nalgeon/codapi-js/README.md

 Highlights:

--   Supports dozens of playgrounds out of the box, plus custom sandboxes if you need them.
--   Available as a cloud service and as a self-hosted version.
+-   Automatically converts static code examples into mini-playgrounds.
 -   Lightweight and easy to integrate.
+-   Sandboxes for any programming language, database, or software.
 -   Open source.
+Uses the permissive Apache-2.0 license.

 For an introduction to Codapi, see this post: [Interactive code examples for fun and profit](https://antonz.org/code-examples/).